 The Bottles developers distribute their application exclusively through Flatpak.
 They do not provide APT packages, PPAs, or Snap packages because Flatpak’s sandboxing model aligns with their architecture for managing Windows compatibility layers.

 Gaming performance in Bottles depends on your GPU’s Vulkan support.
 DXVK and VKD3D translate DirectX to Vulkan and require a Vulkan-capable graphics driver.
-NVIDIA users should install the proprietary driver (version 470+), while AMD and Intel users benefit from Mesa 21.0 or later.
+NVIDIA users should install the proprietary NVIDIA driver on Ubuntu (version 470+), while AMD and Intel users benefit from upgrading Mesa drivers on Ubuntu to version 21.0 or later.

 Install Flatpak if it is not already present on your system.
 Ubuntu does not include Flatpak by default: